KevinvdT/KevinvdT/README.md

 ## 🎢 Fun Fact

-I enjoy exploring theme parks and love finding the intersection of technology and user experiences.
+I'm passionate about user experience design and love finding the intersection of technology and delightful experiences.
 When I'm not coding for work, you'll find me learning new (human) languages or working on creative coding projects!

 ---